mmoroney01/mortgagehippo_code_challenge/README.md

 Heroku URL: https://cryptic-gorge-92449.herokuapp.com/

-All routes can be tested using Postman.
+While I could not test routes in browser without disabling user authentication, all routes can be tested using Postman.
 Precede each path with the Heroku URL, or to test locally run rails s in your command line and precede each path with localhost:3000.
 In either case, under headers for each route put [key: content-type, value: application/json].

 <h3>User Creation</h3>